Hello. Welcome to Soybean Japan.

 Miso soup most commonly contains tofu, chopped green onion, wakame seaweed, deep-fried bean curd and the like.

-3. Natto: Natto, fermented soybeans with sticky texture and strong smell, is regaded as one of the healthiest foods in Japan.
-It is commonly eaten by putting it on the boiled rice with chopped green onion.
-Please pour a bit of soy sauce and enjoy it.
-Natto has long been more popular in eastern Japan than in western Japan.
+3. Natto: Natto, fermented soybeans with sticky texture and rather strong smell, has been regaded as one of the healthiest foods.
+Natto has long been more popular in eastern Japan, in Tokyo district, than anywhere else.
+It is commonly eaten by putting it on the boiled rice with chopped green onion, so-called Natto Gohan (boiled rice topped with Natto and grren onion).
+Would you like to give it a go?
+First, pour a bit of soy sauce and then enjoy it.

-4. Nimame: Nimame is boiled beans with chopped carrots, konjak, seaweed and the like.
+4. Nimame: Ni-mame ("ni" for boiled, "mame" for beans) is boiled with chopped carrots, konjak, seaweed and the like.
 It is usually seasoned with soy sauce, sugar and kelp.

 Did you like my article?